NErler/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral researcher at the Department of Biostatistics at the Erasmus Medical Center in Rotterdam.
-My research focus is on Bayesian methods for incomplete data, specifically for settings with missing covariates.
+I am a Assistant Professor at the Department of Biostatistics at the Erasmus Medical Center in Rotterdam.
+My research focus is on personalizing screening and intervention schedules and Bayesian methods for incomplete data, specifically for settings with missing covariates.
 Since 2017, I support the department of Gastroenterology & Hepatology in the planning and analysis of clinical trials and